FarkasZalan/GymBro/README.md

 - Password: admin123

-#### Content Management:
+- **Content Management:**

     - Manage products (quantity, size, flavor/color-specific stock, pricing, and images).

     - Handle blogs (content, tags, and related settings).

     - Update and oversee orders with notifications for new reviews or orders.

     - Order Updates: Modify order statuses with one-click updates and notify customers via email about status changes.

 ## Technical Details

 ### Backend and Hosting

-- Firebase Authentication: Handles secure login and email verification.
+- **Firebase Authentication:** Handles secure login and email verification.

-- Cloud Functions: Automates processes for:
+- **Cloud Functions:** Automates processes for:

     - Email handling (SMTP integration for verification and notifications).

     - Forgot password flow.

     - Stripe payment processing (including mock transactions).

-- Admin SDK: Provides secure management of user accounts for password resets and other operations.
+- A**dmin SDK:** Provides secure management of user accounts for password resets and other operations.

-.
-Firebase Hosting: Efficiently deploys the application for public access.
+- **Firebase Hosting:** Efficiently deploys the application for public access.

 ## Product Features for Admin